flu-crew/flutile/flutile/data/README.md

  * `caton82.txt` - H1 antigenic sites from (Caton 82)

+   The annotations come directly from Table 3 of the Caton82 paper.
+This paper is based on the A/PR/8/34 H1N1 strain, which has a deletion relative to Burke's reference H1.

  * `wiley81.txt` - H3 antigenic sites from (Wiley 81)

  * `subtype-refs.faa` and `subtype-refs.fna` - protein and DNA fasta files